 Sleep has been prioritized with this 2nd Gen device, with Sleep Sensing monitoring sound and motion, as well as the bedroom conditions, to give you a whole morning report.
 You can also use gestures to pause a song or snooze an alarm, which is a neat touch for convenience.

 Many people would be happy with a smart speaker that listens to their commands and answers queries.
 Still, others will understandably want their device to function as a quality speaker for music, podcasts, and more.
 The Google Nest Audio has been designed with these people in mind.

 Earlier speakers from both Amazon and Google were criticized for their low-quality audio output, but companies have worked hard to rectify this mistake.
 For example, Google's Nest Audio not only features updated hardware but also boasts adaptive tuning software that tweaks sound based on the environment.

 You can also pair multiple speakers for multi-room listening and announcements or stereo sound in a single space.
 The only reason the Audio doesn't find itself higher on this list is its design, which is just an expanded version of the Nest Mini.
 Still, it comes in a variety of lovely colors.

 How to choose the best smart speaker

-When it comes to buying the best smart speaker, there are a few factors worth considering to ensure you get the most for your money.
+When buying the best smart speaker, there are a few factors worth considering to ensure you get the most for your money.
 These include:

-You'll also need to decide if you're looking for a smart speaker with impressive sound quality, in its own right.
-This will likely cost you a little more than a more basic smart speaker, but it will replace any other sound systems in your home.
+You'll also need to decide if you're looking for a smart speaker with impressive sound quality in its own right.
+This will likely cost you more than a more basic smart speaker, but it will replace any other sound system in your home.

-If you're looking to build a larger smart home system, it's worth ensuring your smart speaker has the capacity to do everything you're expecting of it.
+If you're looking to build a more extensive smart home system, it's worth ensuring your smart speaker can do everything you expect.